plone/plone.api/docs/contribute/conventions.rst

   later re-trace our steps, re-release versions, etc.

-.. _setting_up_git:

 Release process for Plone packages
 ====================================

-To keep the Plone software stack maintainable, the Plone package Python egg release process must be automated to high degree.
-This happens by enforcing Python packaging best practices and then making releases using the
-`zest.releaser <https://github.com/zestsoftware/zest.releaser/>`_  tool.
+To keep the Plone software stack maintainable, the Python egg release process must be automated to high degree.
+This happens by enforcing Python packaging best practices and then making automated releases using the `zest.releaser <https://github.com/zestsoftware/zest.releaser/>`_  tool.

 * Anyone with necessary PyPi permissions must be able to make a new release